giokoguashvili/knowledge/project-management.md

 # Poject Magement

-Preferable things
+Preferable things (What/How)
-1. Collaborate without Meetings
+1. Collaborate without Meetings (More Push, less Pull)
-2. Individual Responsibility over Teamwork
+2. Individual Responsibility over Teamwork (Explicit Roles)
-3. Monitoring and Analysis instead of Estimating and Planning
+3. Monitoring and Analysis instead of Estimating and Planning (Task Oriented)

 Key Moments:
 1. Stakeholder Needs and Requirements